 Mass migration is a problem largely driven by market factors.
 The expatriated migrant is understandably motivated by a desire to increase his or her economic opportunities while business has become increasingly reliant on low-cost human labor.
-The resulting global impact has created cultural & political friction within receiving nations that has exacerbated animosities between Right & Left that if left unaddressed could spur the conditions seen in St. Petersburg and Munich in the early decades of the 20th century.
+The resulting global impact has created cultural & political friction within receiving nations that have exacerbated animosities between Right & Left that if left unaddressed could spur the conditions seen in St. Petersburg and Munich in the early decades of the 20th century.

 While a certain degree of reproach against Right-wing xenophobia is justified, the Left is guilty of viewing the problem from a simplistic humanitarian viewpoint and whose “open border” solutions policy fails to address long-term economic solutions for migrant-exporting nations while arrogantly ignoring the most natural of human impulses, the desire to build a life in the place we truly call home.

 Political leaders & activists on the Left encouraged increased migration and turn a blind eye to illegal immigration in large part to create wedge issues to use against the Right while failing to consider the impact this new wave of would-be citizens (and voters) have on the countries they leave behind.
 While delivering emotionally-laden appeals about the importance of “keep families together” they fail to recognize the hypocrisy that waves of migration to Western nations separate communities and entire countries.